adamsilver/fdpb/02-a-checkout-flow.md

 ### Order Summary

-When you're shopping in a physical shop you, pick up your items and place them in your shopping basket.
+When you're shopping in a physical shop, you pick up your items and place them in your shopping basket.
 Eventually you checkout at the till.
 All the while, you can see what you're buying.
 Sometimes at the last minute, we change our mind and take an item off the conveyor belt.
 Or we realise we forgot something and dash off to get it.

-Having an overview throughout the shopping experience is important, and so we need a way to give users the same thing digitally.
+> “The system should always keep users informed about what is going on, through appropriate feedback” - 10 Usability Heuristics

+Giving users this ability through a digital interface is also important.
 An order summary placed on every page keeps users informed without having to rely on memory to know what they're buying.

 ![Order Summary](.)